bakonaanlong/Job-Application-Analysis/README.md

 ## 1. Background and Overview

 This dashboard provides a comprehensive visual analysis of job market trends based on real-world job application data I scraped from a job application site.
+Data was visualized in PowerBI

 The analysis focuses on **data-centric roles** I applied for (e.g., data analysts, DBA, data engineer) and explores key dimensions including:
 - Geographic job density